sean-eskerium/nextjs-ai-chat-eskerium/docs/unit-testing.md

 - Mock styling utilities or class merging
 - Make assumptions about markup structure
 - Test framework-specific features
+- Miss steps in multi-step processes
+- Assume dialogs are immediately visible
+- Use ambiguous selectors for similar elements
+- Skip confirmation steps

 ✅ DO:
 - Test what users see and interact with
 - Use ARIA roles and labels for queries
 - Mock only what affects user behavior
 - Verify visible changes after interactions
+- Document complete interaction flows
+- Wait for dialog animations
+- Use specific selectors for similar elements
+- Handle all confirmation steps

 ### Perfect Test Checklist
 Before writing any test code, verify: